DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-freedom is facing the same threat as publishing and broadcasting did in their time.[^7] The end of the Internet, as far as the freedom of expression is concerned, may be considered as one of the many motives of nation-states, as a decisive aspect to their approach to censorship and the manipulation information.
+freedom is facing the same threat as publishing and broadcasting did in their time.[^7] The end of the Internet, as far as the freedom of expression is concerned, may be considered as one of the many motives of nation-states, as a decisive aspect of their approach to censorship and the manipulation of information.

 We have to face the relatively simple dilemma, either the Internet follows existing national social contracts or it becomes in danger of